ReadingAndThinking.com

 The book mainly selects some black and white paintings and some color oil paintings from the early days of Paris, interspersed in various chapters, and guides readers to understand how the modern city of Paris was born.

-This book presents the history and charm of Paris through some of the iconic buildings and achievements of the time.
 The innovative symbol of Paris, the Pont Neuf, which was comparable to the Eiffel Tower in those days, has become the symbol and the most popular attraction in Paris;

 the Place des the Vosges, which provides public celebrations and the famous leisure space of Paris, enriches the functions of the city; the artificial on the Seine River Island: Ile Saint-Louis, with its magnificent buildings and luxurious palaces, represents a new and higher level of Paris; the opening of public places such as boulevards, parks, and streets improves the quality of life of residents;